nordic-institute/X-Road/xtee6/doc/OperationalMonitoring/Testing/test-opmonstrat_x-road_operational_monitoring_testing_strategy.md

 In this document, we define the testing strategy for the development project of the operational monitoring components of the X-Road system.

-The testing strategy may be updated during the project according to the agreements between the parties.

 A detailed testing plan will be delivered as a separate document in [[TEST-OPMON]](#TEST-OPMON).

 ### 1.2 Terms and Abbreviations